elenasamuylova/drafts/llm_course/README.md

 > **Example**: If the reference query is “How do I change my password?” and the generated response is “What steps should I follow to update my login credentials?”, a cross-encoder > would recognize the shared intent and assign a high similarity score, even though the exact words differ.

-**Summing up** Similarity-based metrics  —  such as cosine similarity, BERTScore, and cross-encoder scoring  — offer powerful ways to evaluate generative models in reference-based settings by focusing on semantic similarity rather than exact wording.
+**Summing up**.
+Similarity-based metrics  —  such as cosine similarity, BERTScore, and cross-encoder scoring  — offer powerful ways to evaluate generative models in reference-based settings by focusing on semantic similarity rather than exact wording.

 *Next, we’ll explore model-based scoring techniques that go beyond similarity — using ML models to assess specific output qualities like sentiment, toxicity, or factuality, and leveraging LLMs as evaluators through prompt-based judging*.

-## Model-Based Scoring
+## Model-based scoring

 Another approach to evaluation is using narrow predictive models — either pre-trained or trained in-house — to score specific qualities of the generated output.
 These models can focus on evaluating attributes such as **sentiment**, **toxicity**, or presence of **sensitive information (PII)**.